 Campylobacter jejuni: Introduction

 Campylobacter jejuni is a Gram-negative slender, curved, and motile rod.
-It is a microaerophilic organism, which means it has a requirement for reduced levels of oxygen.
-It is ... more about Campylobacter jejuni.
+It is a microaerophilic organism, which means it has a requirement for reduced ... more about Campylobacter jejuni.

 Campylobacter jejuni: Rod shaped bacteria causing diarrhea.